Data Science Workflows

 Package structure is thoroughly explained in Hadley’s book, but here are the simplified requirements:

-• All function code goes in R files in the R/ directory.
-The functions in here will be available when the package is loaded.
+directory.
+The functions in here will be available when the package is loaded. - Unit tests go in the

-• Package metadata goes in the DESCRIPTION file.
+directory. - Package metadata goes in the

-• There’s a LICENSE file for the licence under which the package is released (if it is released).
+directory, but these can be ignored; they’re generated automatically from Roxygen strings. - There’s a LICENSE file for the licence under which the package is released (if it is released).

 The tricky parts of package development are automated

 Maybe the end result of my project is an R Markdown report.
-Instead of filling the R Markdown file with helper functions, I put all of those functions in files in the R/ directory.
-I put my R Markdown file in the inst/ directory, and in it I load the functions of the package.
-I don’t even need to install the package: I can use devtools::load_all() to make all of those functions available to me.
+Instead of filling the R Markdown file with helper functions, I put all of those functions in files in the R/

 I’ll repeat that: a package workflow can be used without ever installing the package.
-For almost all personal packages, devtools::load_all() is good enough.
+For almost all personal packages, devtools::load_all()

 The benefits of a package workflow outweigh the extra effort